Manya Shochat: In Palestine

 In November 1914 she was arrested and sent to Damascus for interrogation and was subsequently deported, along with her husband to Bursa, in Turkey.
-They returned around Passover, 1919, after attending the Poalei Tziyon convention in Stockholm.
+They returned around Passover, 1919, after attending the Poale Zion convention in Stockholm.

 In 1921 she was in Tel Aviv when riots broke out with Arab mobs attacking Jews in Jaffa.
 Along with other Hashomer members, she took part in the fighting.
 At great risk, she would walk around, disguised as a Red Cross nurse, to keep an eye out on developments.
 Her experience in Russia came in handy as they attempted to smuggle in grenades for the defenders of Petah-Tikva.
 She hid them among baskets of vegetables and eggs.
 The car they were in got mired just outside the town.
 A patrol of Indian cavalry approached.
 Their role was to search all travelers for arms.
 With great presence of mind, Manya averted disaster.
 She ran up to the patrol, begging them to help rescue the car from the mud.
 While they were pulling it out, she watched the baskets, saying that she didn't want the eggs to break.
 The cavalry then even provided an escort until they got into town.

 After the riots were over, she traveled to the United States to raise funds for the defense efforts.
 Due to a series of differences of opinion between her and Pinhas Rutenberg, the transfer of funds was frozen and the two didn't speak for years.
 However, she did manage to send several thousand dollars to her husband who was waiting in Vienna, earmarked for the purchase of weapons for the Haganah.
 Israel Shochat oversaw the procurement and shipment of the weapons to Palestine.

 Following the dissolution of Hashomer in 1920 Manya and other veterans established a new secret organisation calling themselves the Circle.
 One of their bases was at Kfar Giladi and their first action, May 1923, was the assassination of Tawfiq Bey, a senior police officer in Jaffa at the time of the riots.

 In 1924 she was among those arrested in connection with the assassination of Jacob de Haan.
 She subsequently broke off relations with Ben Gurion over his failure to come to her defence when it was known that the Haganah in Jerusalem had ordered the killing.

 In 1925 she joined Brit Shalom, a Jewish group that advocated a bi-national state in Palestine.

 Manya and Israel Shochat were active in the Gdud HaAvoda (lit.: the "Work Battalion") and clandestine immigration, as well as arms smuggling.
 In 1930, Manya Shochat was among the founders of the League for Arab-Jewish Friendship.
 In 1948 she joined the Mapam party.